aquasecurity/trivy/docs/docs/cloud/aws/scanning.md

 ## Cached Results

-By default, Trivy will cache results for each service for 24 hours.
-This means you can filter and view results for a service without having to wait for the scan to run again.
+By default, Trivy will cache a representation of each AWS service for 24 hours.
+This means you can filter and view results for a service without having to wait for the entire scan to run again.
 If you want to force the cache to be refreshed with the latest data, you can use `--update-cache`.
-Or if you'd like to use cached data for a different timeframe, you can specify `--max-cache-age` (e.g. `--max-cache-age 2h`.)
+Or if you'd like to use cached data for a different timeframe, you can specify `--max-cache-age` (e.g. `--max-cache-age 2h`.).
+Regardless of whether the cache is used or not, rules will be evaluated again with each run of `trivy aws`.

+## Custom Policies

+You can write custom policies for Trivy to evaluate against your AWS account.
+These policies are written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), the same language used by [Open Policy Agent](https://www.openpolicyagent.org/).
+See the [Custom Policies](../../misconfiguration/custom/index.md) page for more information.